hasanmoudud/geocompr/main.md

 R's spatial capabilities originated in early spatial packages in the S language [@bivand_implementing_2000].
 The 1990s saw the development of numerous S scripts and a handful of packages for spatial statistics.
-R packages arose from these and by 2000 there were R packages for various spatial methods "point pattern analysis, geostatistics, exploratory spatial data analysis and spatial econometrics", according to an [article](http://www.geocomputation.org/2000/GC009/Gc009.htm) presented at GeoComputation2000  [@bivand_open_2000]
+R packages arose from these and by 2000 there were R packages for various spatial methods "point pattern analysis, geostatistics, exploratory spatial data analysis and spatial econometrics", according to an [article](http://www.geocomputation.org/2000/GC009/Gc009.htm) presented at GeoComputation 2000 [@bivand_open_2000]
 Some of these, notably **spatial**, **sgeostat** and **splancs** are still available on CRAN [@rowlingson_splancs:_1993; @rowlingson_splancs:_2017;@venables_modern_2002; @majure_sgeostat_2016].

 A subsequent article in R News (the predecessor of [The R Journal](https://journal.r-project.org/)) contained an overview of spatial statistical software in R at the time, much of which was based on previous code written for S/S-PLUS [@ripley_spatial_2001].